isomerpages/imh-predict/media-center/predict-news/_posts/2024-10-11-post-PREDICT Training by Professor Brenda Penninx.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Logo/predict.png">
 </div>
 <p>Institute of Mental Health (IMH) recently welcomed Professor Brenda Penninx,
-the Principle Investigator from the Netherlands Study of Depression and Anxiety (NESDA) cohort study, for an in-depth two-day training session with the PREDICT study team.
+the Principal Investigator from the Netherlands Study of Depression and Anxiety (NESDA) cohort study, for an in-depth two-day training session with the PREDICT study team.
 The training was hosted by the Mental Health Policy Programme Office’s Research Unit at IMH, underscoring Singapore’s